puksh/idCard/README.md

 - `index.html`: Main HTML file containing the structure of the ID card generator
 - `style.css`: CSS file for styling the application
-- `spring.js`: JavaScript file for handling interactions (not provided in the snippet)
+- `spring.js`: JavaScript file for handling interactions
-- `php.php`: PHP file for processing form submissions (not provided in the snippet)
+- `php.php`: PHP file for processing form submissions
 ## Notes

 - This project uses placeholder images and some external resources.
 Ensure you have an active internet connection for proper rendering.